RoleModel/turbo-confirm/README.md

 ### Manual Usage

 Though Turbo-Confirm was primarily designed to serve as [turbo-rails](https://github.com/hotwired/turbo-rails)' confirmation interface, it may also be invoked directly by application code.
-In almost the same manner as native `window.confirm` is used.
+In almost the same manner as the native `window.confirm`.
 While native confirm pauses execution until the user accepts or declines, Turbo-Confirm is [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) based.

 e.g.